Anchorsify/Anchorsify.github.io/_projects/Weapon.md

 Effects: Every 10 yards you are from the opponent when firing adds +1 to the Accuracy of this attack.
 Using this technique expends an amount of ninja wire equal to the distance between you and its target.
 After this attack is resolved, you are automatically removed from stealth (if you were hidden to begin with).

+#### --( Tsubasa Migaku - Blade Honing )--
+Focusing chakra along the edge of a bladed weapon, the user creates a 'second', sharper blade of chakra that essentially increases the weapon's sharpness, at the expense of one's ability to follow-through fully with their attacks.

+- Chakra: 16
+- Upkeep: X/2 (round up)
+- Speed: 10
+- Type: Slashing

+Effects: Your weapon deals X extra dice of damage, but its damage is reduced by (X*5)% for the purpose of determining wounds.
+X has a maximum of (your Chakra Control skill ranks)/3.
+If you're using Dual Weapons, Blade Honing applies to both of them; otherwise, only one weapon benefits from Blade Honing at a time.
+Any weapon you pick up or draw automatically benefits from Blade Honing.
+If holding two non-Dual weapons, you may change which one receives this technique's effects as a Speed 0 action.

 ## B-Rank
 #### --( Hashadan - Blade Breaker )--
 You deliver an overwhelmingly powerful blow, often an overhead strike, with all the force you can muster behind it; what it gains in force it loses in precision, but its real purpose is to destroy any weapons used by the victim for defense.